erebe/wstunnel/README.md

 **Be aware that the server will use self signed certificate with weak cryptographic algorithm.
 It was made in order to add the least possible overhead while still being compliant with tls.**

-**Do not rely on wstunnel to protect your privacy, as it only forwards traffic that is already secure by design (ex: https)**
+**Do not rely on wstunnel to protect your privacy, if it is one of your concerns, you should only forwards traffic that is already secure by design (ie: https or vpn traffic)**

 Now on the client side start the client with
 ```bash